apremprojects/projects/expedition/romi_robot/README.md

     a.
 Uses a command line interface to make the robot perform a sequence of actions (eg. set the left wheel to speed X and right wheel to Y for Z seconds, etc.)
 [![](https://markdown-videos-api.jorgenkh.no/youtube/thmzI69DqIw)](https://youtu.be/thmzI69DqIw)
 3. **Romi Robot Controller Demo** (romi_robot/romi_robot_with_controller)
     a.
-Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over bluetooth.
+Control the two-wheeled robot with conventional joystick mechanics - like a video game or toy car - over Bluetooth.
         a.
 Uses a standard Bluetooth controller, in my case, an XBox controller.

 **What is graph_image?**